getnelson/nelson/docs/src/hugo/content/index.md

 <h2 id="user-guide-troubleshooting" data-subheading-of="user-guide">Troubleshooting</h2>

 If you added your `.nelson.yml` file to your repository `master` branch, and manifest validation is passing and you're chugging along making GitHub releases, then you will want to know what Nelson is doing with your repo, right?
 Well, the Nelson CLI has a set of useful utilities into what happened with your project deployments.
-First, you would want to list the datacenters available on your instance of Nelson:
+First, you would want to list the domains available on your instance of Nelson:

 ```
-nelson datacenters list
+nelson domains list
 ```

-This will give you the list of datacenters that Nelson knows about and the namespaces available in each.
+This will give you the list of domains that Nelson knows about and the namespaces available in each.
 For the sake of this document, lets assume the name of the datacenter is `texas`.
 Now we know *where* our deployment might be, we can ask Nelson to display all the things it deployed into that location:

 ```
 nelson stacks list -d texas -ns dev